Rconybea/xo-umbrella2/README.md

 <type_table_v[0]:>
 ```

-Not /immediately/ interesting:  no reflected types in `pyreflect` itself
+Not _immediately_ interesting:  no reflected types in `pyreflect` itself